First, you need to enable the edge repository. For that, issue

 Mac OS X

-LeechCraft supports Mac OS X 10.7 and upper.
+LeechCraft supports Mac OS X 10.7 and more recent versions.

 Building from source